How to stay safe online: Personal Information

 Hitting the headlines in April 2012 was a new iPhone app called "Girls Around Me".

-The App combined information from FourSquare - a social location based reviewing site and Facebook accounts.
+The App combined information from FourSquare - a social location-based review site - and Facebook accounts.

 The premise of the application was that it "scans your surroundings and helps you find out where girls or guys are hanging out.
 You can also see the ratio of girls to guys in different places around you."